wavecon/wavestack/docs/content/en/reference/certifications.md

 Learn more about
 C5 [here][bsi-c5-introduction].

-## Certificates of noris network GmbH
+## Certificates of noris network AG

-As 100% subsidiary of noris network GmbH, we benefit directly from all certificates held by noris network.
-This guarantees that our datacenter services from noris network GmbH are built on a solid foundation and meet the highest industry standards.
+As 100% subsidiary of noris network AG, we benefit directly from all certificates held by noris network.
+This guarantees that our datacenter services from noris network AG are built on a solid foundation and meet the highest industry standards.
 Through our Wavestack product, we can pass this security and confidence directly to our customers.

-Learn more about the certification of noris network GmbH [here][noris-company-certifications-en].
+Learn more about the certification of noris network AG [here][noris-company-certifications-en].

 <!-- References -->
 [assets-reference-ISO_IEC_27001_2017]: /assets/reference/ISO_IEC_27001_2017.pdf